netdata/netdata/packaging/installer/methods/manual.md

 | package  | description
 |:--------:| -----------------------
-| `libwebsockets-devel` | Version 3 or higher is at needed build time for websockets support for Netdata Cloud
-| `libwebsockets` | Version 3 or higher is needed at runtime for websockets support for Netdata Cloud
 | `cmake` | Needed at build time if you aren't using your distribution's version of libwebsockets or are building on a platform other than Linux

 *Netdata will greatly benefit if you have the above packages installed, but it will still work without them.*